 A Sequim Sunrise Rotary Club Fundraiser for Sequim’s Homeless Youth

-Sequim Premier Tickets: Tickets are not yet on sale.
-We appreciate all the excitement and interest in the Boys in the Boat Premier.
-We know the movie will be released in the fall but we do not have a date, time or cost for Sequim’s premier tickets.
-You are welcome to contact Sequim Sunrise Rotary by email and we will put you on a wait list for ticket information.
+We appreciate all the excitement and interest in “The Boys in the Boat” movie.
+The movie will be released in theaters on Christmas Day.
+See the trailer for the movie at the bottom of this page.
+You are welcome to contact joerantzryf@gmail.com, and we will put you on a list for information.
 You may also donate directly to the JRRYF by clicking on one of the links below.

 Audio Transcript